 2009 - This threat downloads and installs other programs, including other malware, onto your PC without your consent.

 ms-caro-malware-full:malware-family="Orsam"

 2009 - A generic detection for a variety of threats.
-A name used for trojans that have been added to MS signatures after advanced automated analysis.
+A name used for trojans that have been added to ms-caro-malware-full:malware-family="AgentOff"

-ms-caro-malware-full:malware-family="AgentOff"